psychemedia/storytelling-notes/_macpherson_to_do.md

 The national Burns, including the airs of all the songs in the staff and tonic sol-fa notations Burns, Robert, 1759-1796; Gilfillan, George, 1813-1878 Publication date 1800 p135 - Macpherson's farewell; footnote `[James Macpherson, a noted Norland freebooter, a man of vast strength, executed on Gallows Hill of Banff, 16th November, 1700.
-He played a tune on the gallows, offered the fiddle to any one who would accept it as a gift : and none accepting it, he indignantly broke the instrument and threw it away.]` https://archive.org/details/nationalburnsinc02burn/page/135/mode/1up
+He played a tune on the gallows, offered the fiddle to any one who would accept it as a gift: and none accepting it, he indignantly broke the instrument and threw it away.]` https://archive.org/details/nationalburnsinc02burn/page/135/mode/1up

 sol-fa https://archive.org/details/nationalburnsinc02burn/page/14/mode/1up?q=macpherson%27s